 Inspired by the classical and lovable robot, Marvin from Hitchhiker’s Guide to the Galaxy, this is a GPU-only framework capable of training models for various deep learning projects.
 There’s also a set of pre-trained models for beginners to learn the ropes before diving into more advanced features.

 A great all-round library based on C++ which is particularly well suited for novices and people unfamiliar with machine learning.
 Due to the simplicity of mlpack, it is recommended by many as one of the first frameworks to look at when wanting to learn more about artificial intelligence and programming.

-As the name, Hierarchical Temporal Memory, applies – this framework is built based on real life biology with regards to how the human brain works.
-In particular HTM is modeled on the neocortex that’s responsible for cognitive functions, sensory perceptions and basic language.
+As the name, Hierarchical Temporal Memory applies – this framework is built based on real-life biology with regards to how the human brain works.
+In particular, HTM is modelled on the neocortex that’s responsible for cognitive functions, sensory perceptions and basic language.